gnvalente92/basic-git-workflow/README.md

 git clone <REPOSITORY_URL>
 ```
 ## Work on the code
-The purpose of this document is to provide a basic view of the source control philosofy for software development being agnostic and valid for all projects.

 ### Create a new branch
 Before modifying any artefact, the first step is to create a new branch (example branch names: feature/implement-python-container or fix/change-encryption-keys-address) to make the changes in.